 One day, the Internet will run entirely on renewable energy.
-The Green Web Foundation develops tools to speed up that transition.
+The Green Web Foundation develops tools and published open datasets to speed up that transition.
 Read here how and why.

 A short history

 In 2006, we started working with a small team on a project to visualize the kind of energy that powers the Internet: green for renewables, grey for anything else.
 We started with a database of technical parameters of green hosters, and a Green Web Check.
 This resulted in a system against which any website could be checked on greenness.

 The next step was the development of the Green Web Apps, which were released at the end of 2010.
 These apps show the “greenness” of websites in your own browser, every time you visit a website or search the Internet.
 Internet users have performed close to two billion checks with the Green Web Apps up to now, monitoring the emergence of The Green Web.